Abdelkarim443/PushPut/README.md

 ```

 ### Migration Reports
-Migration status reports are created in the Reports directory (C:\ExchangeMigration\Reports by default) with the format:
+Migration initiation reports are created in the Reports directory (C:\ExchangeMigration\Reports by default) with the format:
 ```
-MigrationStatus_YYYYMMDD_HHMMSS.csv
+MigrationInitiated_YYYYMMDD_HHMMSS.csv
 ```